cultuurnet/apidocs/projects/authentication/docs/client-identification.md

 Host: https://search-test.uitdatabank.be
 ```

-Using a query parameter can be helpful for link sharing or when doing quick manual tests.
+> The `?clientId=...` query parameter is mostly useful when doing manual requests, for example in a browser, because you just need to include the client id in the URL that you are requesting.

 #### Try it!